BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 The seed view page also contains quick buttons that just say "Cosigner Public Key" (at the top) and "Cosigner Private Key" (under the "Derive Key" button in the Encrypted Data).
 They derive a public or private Bitcoin Cosigner Key, using either Mainnet or Testnet, as recorded in your **Settings**.

-After deriving a key, you can export it by using a QR code, by sharing the text of the `ur:crypto-hdkey`, by sharing the text of the Base58 encoding (`xprv` for traditional keys, `zprv` for segwit keys),  by printing, or by saving to a file.
-Descriptors, addresses, and accounts can also be shared as QRs or as text.
-Just tap the appropriate button or touch-and-hold the element you want to share.
+After deriving a key, you can export it by using a QR code, by sharing the text of the `ur:crypto-hdkey`, by sharing the text of the Base58 encoding (`xprv` for traditional keys, `zprv` for segwit keys),  by printing, by saving to a file, or by writing to an NFC Tag.
+Descriptors, addresses, and accounts can also be shared using various means (as appropriate for the type).
+Just tap the appropriate share button or touch-and-hold the element you want to share.
 For sharing text, see "Using Share Sheets" below.

 <div align="center">
   <table border=0>